andreismol/coursera-guessing-game/README.md

-#Guessing game project for Coursera
+# Guessing game project for Coursera
 make was run at:
-Mon 20 Jan 2020 13:36:32 AEDT
+Mon 20 Jan 2020 13:52:39 AEDT
 The number of lines of code in guessinggame.sh is:
 31